StatCan/NBL-CNB/docs/source/polygon_cutting.rst

    :maxdepth: 2
    :hidden:

-As sources of building data were compiled for the NBL it became appearent that there were significant differnces in the data quality between each source.
+As sources of building data were compiled for the NBL it became apparent that there were significant differences in the data quality between each source.
 Buildings that were close together in some sources were clumped into a single polygon.
-This had significant implications for the accuracy of matching process.
-As seen in the first image below out area of interest has a row of single family detached homes which while relatively close together should be individual polygons in a building layer.
+This had significant implications for the accuracy of the matching process.
+As seen in the first image below our area of interest has a row of single-family detached homes which while relatively close together should be individual polygons in a building layer.

 .. image:: img/clumped_sat_img.png
    :width: 400
    :alt: Sat image of clumped area

-However that is not what we see in the data.
-As seen in the image below this area is clumped into long single polygons that are not representative of what exists on the ground.
+However, that is not what we see in the data.
+As seen in the image below this area is clumped into long single polygons which is not representative of what exists on the ground.

 .. image:: img/clumped_polys.png
    :width: 400
    :alt: Sat image of clumped polygons

-Another existing issue is that during the address matching process buildings that cross a parcel boundary with a valid match on either side of that boudary would return wildly different confidence results depending on the where
+Another existing issue is that during the address-matching process buildings that cross a parcel boundary with a valid match on either side of that boundary would return wildly different confidence results depending on the where

-As things stand performing the matching process on clumped building polygons and cross boundary polygons  would produce inaccurate results.
+As things stand performing the matching process on clumped building polygons and cross-boundary polygons would produce inaccurate results.
 In order to improve these results an additional method had to be developed.

 Method Overview
 ---------------

-All code samples in this section are pulled from the scripts/polygon_cutter.py script found in the github repo.
+All code samples in this section are pulled from the scripts/polygon_cutter.py script found in the GitHub repository.
 All samples are subject to change as this project is in active development.

-As seen below there is a ready made geometry available for dealing with the clumped buildings.
+As seen below there is a ready-made geometry available for dealing with the clumped buildings.
 A parcel fabric when placed over the building polygons appears to intersect the underlying geometry close to where the gap should exist between the buildings.
 While not perfect using the parcel fabric to split the building polygons offers a significant improvement over what exists now.